Bundoran: Gaelic games

 In the 1920s the location of Bundoran on the railway line made the Bundoran local ground a convenient venue for many big games.
 The GAA club grounds were purchased in 1938.
 The club was reorganised and renamed Réalt na Mara, meaning "The Star of the Sea".
 The football park has undergone many developments throughout the years.
 The ground was levelled in 1947 and enclosed in 1951.
 The club changing rooms were constructed in 1972.

 The juniors were successful in both the 1956 and 1960 Championships.
 In 1963, Réalt na Mara joined with Ballyshannon club Aodh Ruadh to become St Joseph's.
 That team included many players that contributed to the Donegal county team, including Brian McEniff and the former Donegal County Council Manager Michael McLoone.
 In 1977 the club was again divided into two clubs, one each for the towns of Bundoran and Ballyshannon.

 In 1979, Bundoran beat Ballybofey in a nail-biting one-point victory to win the Senior Championship.
 Local man Brian McEniff led Donegal to the 1992 All-Ireland Senior Football Championship Final, in which they defeated Dublin in the final 0–18 to 0–14.
 Bundoran was the scene of enormous celebrations for almost a month afterwards.

 In 2015, Réalt Na Mara won the Donegal Intermediate Football Championship title and went on to reach the Ulster final where they were defeated by Loughinisland.

 Greyhound racing

 A greyhound racing track was opened by the Bundoran Greyhound Racing Company Ltd in the town during October 1931.
 The construction cost was £800 in £1 shares and was set up by James Cassidy (cattle dealer) and John Conlan (merchant).
 The directors also included J.T.Flavin, D.Judge, P.Gorman and W.Hudson.
 On 21 December 1934 notice had been given that after three months the company would be dissolved but there is evidence that the track was still active or had re-opened during 1948.

 Football

 The International Football Association Board (IFAB), the body that determines the Laws of the Game, met at the Great Northern Hotel in Bundoran in 1909.

+Twin towns

+Bundoran is a member of the Douzelage, a town twinning association of towns across the European Union and United Kingdom, and is there for twinned with: